Bermudagrass vs St. Augustinegrass: Which Should You Plant?

 Beyond the shade question, the lawns look and feel completely different.
 Bermuda has fine, wiry blades and mows down to half an inch with a reel mower for that golf-course look.
 St. Augustine has the broadest blades of any common US lawn grass and gives a tropical, coarse- textured appearance you mow at 3 to 4 inches.
 Bermuda needs more fertilizer and more mowing; St. Augustine needs more pest scouting and more sod replacement after a hard winter.
 Pick based on your trees, your traffic, and your tolerance for chinch bug season.

-Bermudagrass vs St. Augustinegrass: At-a-Glance Comparison
+Bermudagrass vs St. Augustinegrass: at a glance

 Climate zone (USDA)